stuartsierra/component/README.md

 for testing) can be injected into a system with `assoc` before calling `start`.

-Systems may be composed into larger systems.
+Systems may be composed into larger systems, although I have not yet found a need for this.

 ### Notes for Library Authors

 'Component' is intended as a tool for application developers, not library authors.
-I do not believe that a general-purpose library should impose any particular structure on the application which uses it.
+I do not believe that a general-purpose library should impose any particular framework on the application which uses it.

 That said, libraries can make it trivially easy for application